-Photos: Israeli strike on Gaza’s al-Mawasi ‘safe zone’ kills dozens
+Photos: Israeli strike on Gaza’s al-Mawasi ‘safe zone’ kills at least 19

 In Pictures

-Israeli strike on Gaza’s al-Mawasi ‘safe zone’ kills dozens
+Israeli strike on Gaza’s al-Mawasi ‘safe zone’ kills at least 19

-Gaza’s civil defence authorities say 19 bodies recovered after entire families killed in the ‘safe zone’ camp.
+Gaza Health Ministry says 19 bodies recovered following strike on tent camp, with many more feared killed.

-An Israeli air attack on a crowded tent camp housing Palestinians displaced by the war in Gaza killed at least 19 people and wounded 60 others, Palestinian officials have said.
+At least 19 people have been killed and many wounded in an Israeli attack on a designated “safe zone” in southern Gaza, according to officials.

 Rescuers were shown sifting through the sand and rubble with garden tools and bare hands by the light of mobile phones.
 Body parts were pulled from the sand, including what appeared to be a human leg.